Dimiat

 Dimyat (димят) is a white Bulgarian wine grape.
 It is one of Bulgaria's most widely planted white grape varieties, second only to Rkatsiteli.
 Wines made from this variety are noted for their perfume aromas.
-While some ampelographers believe that the variety is indigenous to Bulgaria, legends have developed around Dimiat being named after a town in the Nile Delta and was brought back to Europe by Crusaders in the Middle Ages.
+While some ampelographers believe that the variety is indigenous to Bulgaria, legends have developed around Dimiat being named after a city in the Nile Delta and was brought back to Europe by Crusaders in the Middle Ages.

 History

 The exact origins of the Dimyat grape are unknown, with some ampelographers believing the vine to be native to the Bulgaria area.
 Recent DNA typing has shown it to be a crossing of Gouais Blanc (Weißer Heunisch) with another, unidentified grape variety.
 Gouais is a parent of several older European grape varieties.
-One alternative hypothesis, which is highly improbable given the Gouais parentage, is the legendary tale that the grape was native to the Nile Delta valley (where today there is an Egyptian town with a similar name, Damietta) and was brought back to Thrace by Christian Crusaders.
+One alternative hypothesis, which is highly improbable given the Gouais parentage, is the legendary tale that the grape was native to the Nile Delta valley (where today there is an Egyptian city with a similar name, Damietta) and was brought back to Thrace by Christian Crusaders.

 It is likely that the grape crossed with Riesling to produce the pink-skinned Misket Varnenski grape variety.